 Detailed measurements and full instructions can be found in the recipe card at the bottom of the post.

-1. Heat a skillet on medium-high heat and add the bacon.
+- Heat a skillet on medium heat and add thebacon.
 Cook both sides until crisp.

-4. Add in half and half, sugar or sweetener, salt, and pepper, and stir.
+- Add in heavy cream (or half and half), sugar or sweetener, Creole Seasoning (optional), salt, and pepper, and stir to combine.

 Do You Have to Use Bacon?

-No, you can saute the corn in butter or olive oil if you wish.
+No, feel free to omit it if you wish.
 The bacon is used for Southern flavor.

 How to Store it/Can You Make it Ahead